-Thinfinity VirtualUI is designed to have a straightforward implementation.
-Installation and setup will only take a couple of minutes before you can enjoy access to your desktop application from a browser in a pure HTML5 interface.
+This Thinfinity VirtualUI guide is designed to have a straightforward implementation.
+The installation and setup will only take a couple of minutes before you can enjoy access to your desktop application from a browser in a pure HTML5 interface.

-In this article, we want to tell you about some tips and tricks that can help you save time and ensure you have a smooth first-time user experience.
+In this article, we want to tell you some tips and tricks to help you save time and ensure a smooth first-time user experience.

-Let’s walk through some configurations pitfalls you want to avoid!
+Let’s walk through some configuration pitfalls you want to avoid!

 - Install the product